MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/deploy-payment-connector.md

 Overview
 --------

 This topic guides retail IT professionals or value-added resellers (VARs) through the process of deploying a payment connector to the appropriate components.
 We assume that the payment connector has been implemented and tested by the payment provider or the payment independent software vendor (ISV), and that it's ready for validation and subsequent production deployment in a customer environment.

 This topic doesn't include information about how to package a payment connector by using the Retail software development kit (SDK).
 See the [Retail SDK overview](retail-sdk/retail-sdk-overview.md) for information about how to download the SDK.
 For guidelines about how to package a payment connector, within the downloaded SDK, review the Retail SDK packaging document.
 This topic also doesn't include information about how to deploy the payment web application, payment front-end processor, or back-end processor, because those applications are managed by payment providers or payment ISVs.
-If you are using 7.0 version please apply this KB 3183058 before creating the Retail deployable package.
+If you are using version 7.0, please apply KB 3183058 before creating the Retail deployable package.

 ## Payment packaging folder
 A payment provider or a payment ISV creates a payment connector.
 The payment connector will include some or all of the following folders:

+> [!Note]
-**Note:** You can find this folders in **...\RetailSDK\PaymentExternals**
+> You can find these folders in **...\RetailSDK\PaymentExternals.**

 -   **IPaymentProcessor Assemblies** – This folder contains the assembly that implements the IPaymentProcesor interface, and its dependent assemblies.
 -   **Payment Web Files** – This folder contains the callback HTML, JavaScript, or CSS files that are required in order to enable the payment accepting page.
 Payment connector developers will provide these web files if their payment accepting page requires them.
 -   **IPaymentDevice Assemblies** – This folder contains the assembly that implements the IPaymentDevice interface/payment request handlers, and its dependent assemblies.
 These assemblies are used in Retail Hardware station and Retail Modern Point of Sale (Modern POS) to communicate with payment terminal devices, such as VeriFone MX925.
 If you don’t have a payment terminal device, you don't need these files.

-To package the payment connector files, payment provider or payment ISV  must copy the payment assemblies to the right folder in ...\RetailSDK\PaymentExternals as mentioned in the payment packaging folder section.
-After copying the payment assemblies, do **msbuild** from the root of the Retail SDK folder to generate the deployable packages, once the msbuild is completed you will obtain the below  deployable package in ...\RetailSDK\Packages\RetailDeployablePackage, in the 7.0 older version it will be \RetailSDK\Packages\:
+To package the payment connector files, payment provider or payment ISV  must copy the payment assemblies to the right folder in ...\RetailSDK\PaymentExternals.
+After copying the payment assemblies, do **msbuild** from the root of the Retail SDK folder to generate the deployable packages.
+Once the **msbuild** operation is completed, you will obtain the below  deployable package in ...\RetailSDK\Packages\RetailDeployablePackage, in the 7.0 older version it will be \RetailSDK\Packages\:

 -   Application Object Server (AOS) payment package - **AOS payment package is deprecated and we don’t support it any more, if you upload AOS payment package to LCS it will throw unsupported package error, please use the new Retail deployable package.** .
 If you are using 7.0 please any latest binary hotfix before generating the package.
 Note: In the newer versions we won't generate AOS payment package.
 -   Retail deployable package - This includes payment plus all the other channel components, this combined package for all retail extension components.